 Walki’s task was demanding.
 What they were asked to deliver was a barrier for the pod frame, and a paper-based packaging material for the individual pods, observing the need of recyclability and the sensitivity of coffee.
 An extensive development project involving Malongo, Walki and Korsnäs.

 The task of the sustainable coffee pods and packaging is to provide the sensitive coffee with gas, aroma,

 “We were all faced with challenges.
 Coffee is such a sensitive product and the demands on the aroma barriers are high.
 Malongo produces absolutely high-quality coffee and it should stay like that all the way to the cup," says Oliver Lucas, Sales Manager for Walki in France.

 The first task was to make the coffee pod itself recyclable.
 The coffee is packed in a filter paper, held by a ring-shaped frame made of board.
 Thanks to Walki’s extensive experience in developing environmentally sustainable materials, the demand of a recyclable frame was not a problem.

-The combination chosen for the board ring was Walki®Pack white, an non-toxic coating on paper board.
+The combination chosen for the board ring was Walki®Pack white, a coating on paper board.
 The pod was then packed in a single packaging that had to be not only recyclable, but above all, provide a gas, aroma, moisture and vapour barrier.
-On top of this it had to be thermo-formable, heat-sealable, peelable and provide good printability, and be oxo-biodegradable.
+On top of this it had to be thermo-formable, heat-sealable, peelable and provide good printability,

 “These are all material issues we at Walki have worked with throughout the years; it was just a question of combining them in the right way.
 By choosing a thermo-formable fibre based material with a barrier coating we created Walki®Form HB a material that meets the Malongo requirements and ensures recyclability of the packaging," Mats Holti, Executive Vice President - Technology & Innovations at Walki, says.